farhan-navas/tp/docs/AboutUs.md

 # About Us

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are team JCRoster+ based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

-You can reach us at the email `seer[at]comp.nus.edu.sg`
+Please contact heytheresakinah@gmail.com for any concerns and queries.

 ## Project team